nasriblack/SoftBussBookingBack1.1/README.md

 - [X] Fix the .env prb => .env is existing on .gitignore but it exist on stages changes
 - [X] Find a way how to work with websocket in different file
 - [X] Find a github project using socket.IO
+- [X] The user will connect when he open the website
+- [X] Join the user the room of the websocket in the login
+  - [X] Get the token from the websocket
+  - [X] Implements condition on the token from the websocket
+  - [X] Resolve the issue when the token is invalide

 ---